stackpress/lib/docs/Types.md

 **Usage**

 Used internally by `TaskQueue` to handle different return types from task functions and determine processing flow.

-## Event Types
+## 6. Event Types

-The following types define event system structures for type-safe event handling.
+The following types define event system structures for type-safe event handling with pattern matching and parameter extraction.

-### Event
+### 6.1.
+Event

 Complete event object containing task information and event metadata.